anoopkunchukuttan/indic_nlp_resources/transliterate/README.md

 $moseshome/mosesdecoder/scripts/Transliteration/post-decoding-transliteration.pl  \
 --moses-src-dir $moseshome/mosesdecoder --external-bin-dir $moseshome/tools \
---transliteration-model-dir <path to transliteration model folder> --oov-file <path to file containing oov words, oovs are space separated with each line containing all oovs for the input line>\
+--transliteration-model-dir {path to transliteration model folder} --oov-file {path to file containing oov words, oovs are space separated with each line containing all oovs for the input line}\
- --input-file <input file to transliterated>  --output-file <output file location> \
+ --input-file {input file to transliterated}  --output-file {output file location} \
- --input-extension en --output-extension hi --language-model <path to language model>
+ --input-extension {input language code for eg. en} --output-extension {output language code for eg. hi} --language-model {path to language model}
  --decoder $moseshome/mosesdecoder/bin/moses

 A sample execution of the model will be as follows: